Baniwa

 - Naming Conventions And Terms Of Address

-- Names are often given based on significant events or characteristics observed at birth.
-Respectful terms of address are used for elders and community leaders, reflecting the hierarchical nature of Baniwa society.
+- Names are often given based on family lineage and can reflect significant events or characteristics.
+Respectful terms of address are used according to age and social status.

 - Health And Mental Health